isaacdchan/CSS430/p4/documentation.md

    * All barbers will begin in a sleeping state given no customers have been created yet
 3. For each customer in `num_customers`
    * Wait a random interval of time
-   * Enter the shop and check if the waiting queue is full.
-If so - leave shop and increment `num_rejections`
-   * If the queue is empty: check if a barber is available
+   * Enter the shop and check if the queue is empty and if a barber is available
        * If a barber is available:
-            * wake them and update their `customer_id`
+           * Wake them and update their `customer_id`
-            * wait until they finish servicing
+           * Wait until they finish servicing
        * Else:
+           * If the waiting queue is full:
+               * leave shop and increment `num_rejections`
+           * Else:
                * Go to the end of the queue
-            * While waiting: if a barber signals that they are available and if the customer is next in line - see above `If` block
+               * While waiting: if a barber signals that they are available and if the customer is next in line - see `If barber is available:`
 4. If a barber is woken up, check if the customer sat down and service them for `service_duration`
    * Signal the customer when done servicing and wait to be paid
 5. When a customer is signaled that the service is over, pay the barber and leave the shop
 6. When the barber is paid, set `customer_id = -1`
    * Check the queue.
 Sleep if queue is empty.
 Otherwise repeat step 4
 7. When all customers have been serviced or turned away, delete all barbers and the barber array

 # Analysis

 One possible extension would be for each barber to keep track of